slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 	"excuse me but i must to talk with somebody that entered the room" "excuse me i have to make a phone call" human sacrifice.. intro him and leave.
-	To rude people: «my mum always told me not to speak with strangers, now I k
+	To rude people: «my mum always told me not to speak with strangers

 - What's the most common question or problem you get asked about?
 Share the answer.
 - You'll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.